backupbrew/switchbrew/IPC Marshalling.md

 value 1, there is no C descriptor.
 If it has value 2, there is a single C descriptor.

 Otherwise it has (flag-2) C descriptors.
+Note that flag=2 and flag=3 both encode a single C descriptor.

 | Word | Bits  | Description               |
 | ---- | ----- | ------------------------- |